Dialectic is the exchange of arguments to find the truth

 - The problem with your argument is that killing a fetus is not morally wrong because a fetus is not yet a person.

-Bypass the argument by making a counterclaim
+Bypassing the argument by making a counterclaim

 - Argument